SedanaYoga/binar-gamehub-postgres/README.md

 # Getting Started

+## New Feature
+- You can sign up and decide if you want to be an Admin or not, this makes you have different capabilities in managing users
+- RESTFUL API available at `/api/v1`
+- New RPS Game logic using Threshold Point which defined as 6 points (Game Result will be sent to database after the sume of user & comp points meet 6 points)

 ## Prerequisites

 If you want to edit the code, you need to have `nodejs` and `NPM`.
 Note: Sass files are not included here.